tonimelisma/Relay-Android/PRD.md

 **Requirements:**
 - Implement ingest that, for each kind (SMS/MMS/RCS), queries new items with `timestamp > MAX(timestamp) WHERE kind = ?` and inserts them
-- Run ingest automatically on app start (if permissions are granted) and via a button
+- Run ingest automatically on app start (if permissions are granted) and via a button; both centered in `MainViewModel`
+- Receivers trigger ingest on new events so UI updates promptly from Room
 - Gate UI: if required permissions (READ_SMS, RECEIVE_SMS, RECEIVE_MMS, RECEIVE_WAP_PUSH) are not granted, show only an explanation + permission request button.
 If granted, show the Scan button and unified message list

 **Deliverable:**